Chartwell Retirement Residences (TSE:CSH.UN) Has Announced A Dividend Of CA$0.051

-The board of Chartwell Retirement Residences (TSE:CSH.UN) has announced that it will pay a dividend of CA$0.051 per share on the 15th of October.
-This means the annual payment is 4.8% of the current stock price, which is above the average for the industry.
+The board of Chartwell Retirement Residences (TSE:CSH.UN) has announced that it will pay a dividend on the 17th of April, with investors receiving CA$0.051 per share.
+The dividend yield will be 7.3% based on this payment which is still above the industry average.

 Chartwell Retirement Residences Has A Solid Track Record

 In summary, while it's good to see that the dividend hasn't been cut, we are a bit cautious about Chartwell Retirement Residences' payments, as there could be some issues with sustaining them into the future.
-We can't deny that the payments have been very stable, but we are a little bit worried about the very high payout ratio.
-We don't think Chartwell Retirement Residences is a great stock to add to your portfolio if income is your focus.
+In the past the payments have been stable, but we think the company is paying out too much for this to continue for the long term.
+This company is not in the top tier of income providing stocks.